johnbatista1223/realtor-app/README.md

 ![Raquan's Repository's Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=Quando24&theme=blue-green)

 # Instructions
-Head to our website:
+>Head to our website:

 OR

-Clone our repo, run 'npm install' in the command line, run the Schema in MySQL workbench, then run 'node server.js' in the command line.
+>Clone our repo, run 'npm install' in the command line, run the Schema in MySQL workbench, then run 'node server.js' in the command line.
 Open your browser to the appropriate local host.

 # Credits
-Thank you to Penn LPS Coding Bootcamp, instructors, peers, [JavaScript](https://www.javascript.com/), jQuery, [NPM](https://www.npmjs.com/) and its packages, [Express.js](https://expressjs.com/), [Sequelize](https://sequelize.org/), [MySQL](https://www.mysql.com/) & MySQL Workbench, [Handlebars](https://handlebarsjs.com/) and [Insomnia](https://insomnia.rest/), Bootstrap, Foundation, GoogleFonts, and FontAwesome, and Heroku.
+Thank you to Penn LPS Coding Bootcamp, instructors, peers, [JavaScript](https://www.javascript.com/), jQuery, [NPM](https://www.npmjs.com/) and its packages, [Express.js](https://expressjs.com/), [MongoDB](https://www.mongodb.com/), [GraphQL](https://graphql.org/), [Styled components](https://styled-components.com/), and Heroku.

 # License
 The application you're enjoying is covered under the MIT license